ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-james-wheelock.md

 </figcaption>
 </figure>

+The second Pastor of the Congregational Church of Mott’s Corners, from 1868 to 1870, was [Reverend Rufus A. Wheelock](https://www.findagrave.com/memorial/73576400/rufus-a-wheelock) (03 Mar 1815 to 01 Dec 1891).
 In the 1800's, there are a number of Wheelocks in Brooklyn, central New York and Erie County.
 By 1890, there are Wheelocks in North Hempstead, notably, Daniel Wheelock, a farmer.

 Wheelock is overwhelmingly used as a surname, but I have found rare instances of it being used as a first name.